 4-5 grinds of pepper mill or 1/4 teaspoon ground black pepper

-1/4 cup all purpose flour or oat flour
+1/4 cup cassava flour or favorite type of flour

 1 tablespoon butter, divided